 Elrama is a tiny town located in the state of Pennsylvania.
 With a population of 285 people and just one neighborhood, Elrama is the 1062nd largest community in Pennsylvania.

-Elrama is a blue-collar town, with 76.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Elrama, you'll notice that it is more blue-collar than most other communities in America.
+76.47% of Elrama’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Elrama is a town of construction workers and builders, production and manufacturing workers, and service providers.
 There are especially a lot of people living in Elrama who work in law enforcement and fire fighting (10.16%), office and administrative support (6.95%), and food service (6.42%).

 A relatively large number of people in Elrama telecommute to their jobs.
 Overall, about 53.03% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.